1. Get started

 When you drag a card, the card's shadow changes its length and position according to default and custom periods below.
 Thus, you will know exactly where to drop the card.
 Also, filters will appear above the periods grid if a timetable has custom periods.
 Choose a specific resource/day to filter custom periods.

-The generator and notifications "understand" only default periods, so there might be cases when conflicts related to custom periods are wrongly reported or ignored.
+The generator and notifications "understand" only default periods.
+Therefore, there may be instances where conflicts related to custom periods are inaccurately reported or overlooked.

 Shorter cards than related default period interval

 If two or more cards are placed on custom periods which are linked to the same default period, these cards will be listed as conflicts regardless of their (custom) period intervals.
-To illustrate that, let's say that in one default period 09:00 - 10:00 there are two custom cards from 09:00 - 09:30 and 09:30 - 10:00.
-These cards are considered to be on the same default period and therefore reported as a conflict.
-Consider the following:
+For instance, if there are two custom cards in one default period (09:00 - 10:00) from 09:00 - 09:30 and 09:30 - 10:00, they are considered to be on the same default period and reported as a conflict.
+Here are some options to resolve that:

 • Pin cards to resolve conflict

-• Ignore rotation of these cards because rotating conflicts is disabled by default in the published web page or choose Help > Options, expand Advanced options and uncheck Rotate conflicted cards
+• Ignore rotation of these cards because rotating conflicts is disabled by default in the published web page or choose Help > Options, expand and uncheck Rotate conflicted cards

-• Add custom period with interval you need but linked to default period where there are no cards, e.g. lunch, then put conflicted card there, and the app will not recognize cards as conflicts because they are related to the different default periods
+• Add custom period with an interval you need but linked to default period where there are no cards, e.g. lunch, then place the conflicted card there, and the app will not recognize cards as conflicts because they are related to different default periods

-• Try to use default periods with reduced period intervals instead of custom periods, e.g. 15-minute, 10-minute or even 5-minute period intervals
+• Try using default periods with reduced period intervals, e.g. 15-minute, 10-minute or even 5-minute period intervals, instead of custom periods.

 Longer cards than related default period interval

-A conflict when a "custom" card overlaps a card placed on the other default period won't be reported so you need to manually (e.g. visually) check whether such conflicts exist in your timetable.
+A conflict when a "custom" card overlaps a card placed in another default period won't be reported, so you need to manually (e.g. visually) check whether such conflicts exist in your timetable.

 It's easiest to just replace default periods with custom periods only in specified classes and their related individual views:

-• Set start/end time, expand , and choose class custom period
+3. Set the start/end time, expand and choose class custom period

-For instance, the first period in Grade 6A starts at 08:25, whereas the first period in Grade 12 IB starts at 08:15 in the same timetable.
+For instance, the first period in Grade 6A starts at 08:25, while in Grade 12 IB starts at 08:15 in the same timetable.

 • Select custom period(s)